 Now, I can’t guarantee that you’ll have the same success we did.

-In fact, there’s a risk that it’ll be the opposite.
+There’s a risk that it’ll be the opposite.

-There’s certainly plenty of stories out there of that happening.
+There are certainly plenty of stories out there of that happening.

 Of course, it might take you many nights to get your baby adjusted.